Meniscus Tears

 Treatment

-The treatment your doctor recommends will depend on a number of factors, including your age, symptoms, and activity level.
-He or she will also consider the type, size, and location of the injury.
-The outer one-third of the meniscus has a rich blood supply.
-A tear in this “red” zone may heal on its own, or can often be repaired with surgery.
-A longitudinal tear is an example of this kind of tear.
-In contrast, the inner two-thirds of the meniscus lacks a significant blood supply.
-Without nutrients from blood, tears in this “white” zone with limited blood flow cannot heal.
-Because the pieces cannot grow back together, symptomatic tears in this zone that do not respond to conservative treatment are usually trimmed surgically.
+Treatment depends on several factors, including your age, symptoms, activity level, and the type, size, and location of the tear.
+The outer one-third of the meniscus has a rich blood supply, so tears in this “red” zone may heal on their own or can often be repaired surgically.
+In contrast, the inner two-thirds have limited blood flow.
+Tears in this “white” zone usually do not heal on their own, and symptomatic tears that do not respond to conservative treatment are often trimmed surgically.

 Surgical Treatment

-Partial meniscectomy.
 In this procedure, the damaged meniscus tissue is trimmed away.
-This procedure typically allows for immediate weight bearing, and full range of motion soon after surgery.
+Patients can usually bear weight immediately and regain full range of motion soon after surgery.

-Meniscus repair.
-Some meniscus tears can be repaired by suturing (stitching) the torn pieces together.
-Whether a tear can be successfully repaired depends upon the type of tear, as well as the overall condition of the injured meniscus.
-Because the meniscus must heal back together, recovery time for a repair is longer than for a meniscectomy.
+Some meniscus tears can be repaired by suturing the torn pieces together.
+Whether repair is possible depends on the type of tear and the condition of the meniscus.
+Recovery from repair takes longer than meniscectomy because the meniscus must heal back together.

 Recovery